-Westar provided Staff with documentation that detailed Westar's processes, procedures, and controls encompassing all SPP IM activities.
-Staff examined Westar's processes for DA and RT market activities, shadow settlement, bilateral settlement, verification of settlement statements, and booking the monthly activity into the General Ledger.
+Westar provided Staff with its Power Marketing Flow Charts and Power Accounting Standard and Procedures that documented Westar's processes, procedures, and controls encompassing all SPP IM activities.
+Staff examined Westar's processes for DAM and RTBM activities, shadow settlement, bilateral settlement, verification of settlement statements, and booking the monthly activity into the General Ledger.
 As part of Westar's shadow settlement system, Westar uses its own meter data to independently calculate SPP IM activity which is then checked against the daily settlement statements produced by SPP.
 The daily settlement statement contains all of the daily charges related to the IM for that operating day by charge type.
-If the shadow settlement calculation deviates from the SPP Invoice, Westar reviews the internal shadow settlement calculation and meter data, and if necessary, files a dispute in the SPP marketplace portal.
+If the shadow settlement calculation deviates from the SPP invoice, Westar reviews the internal shadow settlement calculation and meter data, and if necessary, files a dispute in the SPP marketplace portal.

 Staff found that Westar has robust control procedures in place to verify the accuracy of the settlement statements and invoices it receives from SPP for its activity in the IM.
 Additionally, Westar has a comprehensive process in place to verify meter data with internal and external counterparties and with SPP.
-Furthermore, Westar has a process in place to verify all Bilateral Settlement Schedules6 (BSS) are submitted to SPP, and it has a defined process in place to submit and monitor disputes with SPP.
+Furthermore, Westar has a process in place to verify all Bilateral Settlement Schedules6 are submitted to SPP, and it has a defined process in place to submit and monitor disputes with SPP.